-I’m an independent technology and business reporter and the national correspondent for Xconomy.
-I also write write for MIT Technology Review, IEEE Spectrum, Greentech Media, the Guardian, GreenBiz, the Boston Globe, and Scientific American.
+I’m an independent technology and business reporter based in Boston.
+I am the national correspondent for Xconomy and I also write write for MIT Technology Review, IEEE Spectrum, Greentech Media, the Guardian, GreenBiz, the Boston Globe, and Scientific American.
 I previously worked at tech news site CNET, where I was the lead reporter and manager of the Green Tech blog.
 During the dotcom boom and bust, I was the executive editor of enterprise IT publication InfoWorld.
 You can view articles by topic from the menu above.
 Below are some recent stories.

 The man who designed the X1 electric race car now thinks that making electric trucks is the way to disrupt the auto industry.
 Xconomy

 Just a small penetration of distributed solar affects utilities’ revenues but has minimal impact on electricity rates.
 IEEE Spectrum

 Why long-term funding matters to all young companies trying to solve tough technical problems in energy, tech, and biotech.
 Xconomy

 The EV industry is crying out for radically better technologies, but it takes years to commercialize innovations and produce them at scale.
 Xconomy